department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 <div class="feature" markdown="1" itemscope itemtype="http://schema.org/Question">
-<h3 itemprop="name"> If I have a less than honorable discharge that I believe was unfair or unjust, what can I do to try to get VA education benefits?</h3>
+<h3 itemprop="name"> If I have a less than honorable discharge, can I try to get my discharge upgraded so I can receive VA education benefits?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

+Yes.
 You can apply for a discharge upgrade.
 If your application goes through and your discharge is upgraded, you'll be eligible for the VA benefits you earned during your period of service.
-[Get instructions on applying for a discharge upgrade](/discharge-upgrade-instructions/).
+[Find out how to apply for a discharge upgrade](/discharge-upgrade-instructions/).

 </div>
 </div>